gregtomasch/EM7180_SENtral_Calibration/README.md

 * The barometric pressure sensor reports both temperature and pressure, largely for demonstration purposes
 * The Sentral "Algorithm status" byte is reported to show when the SpacePoint has relaxed to "Stable clibration" during magnetometer calibration
 * Loop cycle time is reported in us and the serial monitor is updated at a default of 10Hz.
 The loop time will fluctuate between ~3-5us (no data ready) and ~1300us (accel, gyro, mag, baro and quaternion data all ready)
-* Accelerometer calibration and warm start parameter save can be triggered at will ofer the serial monitor
+* Accelerometer calibration and warm start parameter save can be triggered at will over the serial monitor
+* Warm start parameters and accelerometer calibration data are stored in the I2C EEPROM on the USFS board.
+They are read at startup and checked for validity.
+If valid, the data is loaded into the Sentral and the calibration corrections are applied

+## Calibration Instructions